Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 Why does my GP say my thyroid is “normal” when I feel terrible?

 This is the most common frustration I hear.
 Standard medical testing often looks at a very broad reference range for TSH (0.5 – 5.0).
 However, many women feel symptomatic if their TSH is above 2.0.
 Furthermore, standard tests often skip Thyroid Antibodies, meaning early-stage Hashimoto’s can be missed entirely.
-In naturopathy, we aim for “optimal” function, not just “within range.”
+In Naturopathy, we aim for “optimal” function, not just “within range.”
+I also look at what’s going on in your body holistically and support where it’s needed.

 Do I have to take medication forever?